bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2025-02/networking.md

-Big libs are libevent, libev, and libuv, and most projects use one of those, presenter is of the opinion that attempting to reuse our own socket code is a bad idea because it's not great code and it's tailoured to all of our old use cases and not necessarily our future ones, it would be ideal to replace with one of the implementations that's maintained and well-implemented.
+Big libs are libevent, libev, and libuv, and most projects use one of those, presenter is of the opinion that attempting to reuse our own socket code is a bad idea because it's not great code and it's tailored to all of our old use cases and not necessarily our future ones, it would be ideal to replace with one of the implementations that's maintained and well-implemented.